OSC/ondemand/ACCESSIBILITY.md

 #### Batch connect app web forms

 Batch connect app forms are URLS in the form `pun/sys/dashboard/batch_connect/[TOKEN]/session_contexts/new` where `[TOKEN]` is a specific app at a specific site.
-While these apps are
+While these apps are site specific the web forms they create should be accessible.

+Sites can add extra things to these forms that we (the developers) are not in control of.
+This document covers all the functionality that we the developers provide.
+It does not cover customizations a site may have included.

 - [Dynamic form updates do not update the user.](https://github.com/OSC/ondemand/issues/2075)  When a user updates a form field, another form field may automatically be updated.
 There is no screen reader